firstbatchxyz/dria-blog/docs/cookbook/nemotron_qa.md

 External parameters for this pipeline (i.e the ones that are not generated) are pipelines set as the input parameters of `NemotronQA` pipeline.

+Even though Pipeline has three external params, first step only requires `topic` and `n_subtopics` as input.

+See the flow of data [section](#understanding-the-flow-of-data)

+That's why we are setting our pipeline input as `(topic=topic, n_subtopics=n_subtopics` and feeding n_questions as a parameter to the first step.

+`NemotronSubtopicStep` inputs this parameter to second step.
+See [subtopic callback](#implementing-the-nemotronsubtopicstep).

 ```python
     def build(self, topic: str, n_subtopics: str, n_questions: str) -> Pipeline: